kube-logging/kube-logging.github.io/docs/_index.md

   githubEditUrl: "https://github.com/banzaicloud/logging-operator-docs/edit/master/docs/"
 ---

 Welcome to the Logging operator documentation!
-The Logging operator is a core part of the [Banzai Cloud One Eye](https://banzaicloud.com/products/one-eye/) observability tool for Kubernetes.
+The Logging operator is a core part of the [Cisco {{< product >}}](https://banzaicloud.com/products/one-eye/) observability tool for Kubernetes.

 ## Overview